-Calls for Congress to enact reform legislation have intensified in the wake of the fatal beating of Tyre Nichols after a traffic stop in Memphis.
-The five officers who punched and kicked Nichols have been fired and charged with second-degree murder.
-Two other officers have been suspended, and two EMTs who failed to provide care to Nichols have also been fired.
+Calls for Congress to enact reform legislation have intensified in the wake of the 2023 fatal beating of Tyre Nichols after a traffic stop in Memphis.
+The five officers who punched and kicked Nichols were fired and charged with second-degree murder.
+They are also facing federal charges; one of them has pled guilty in federal court to excessive force and obstruction of justice and is expected to cooperate in the state prosecution.
+Two other Memphis police officers were suspended, and two EMTs who failed to provide care to Nichols were fired.
 See Erin B. Logan & Libor Jany, At Funeral, Harris Calls for Action, L.A.
 TIMES, Feb.
-2, 2023, at A1.
+2, 2023, at A1; Emily Cochrane & Jessica Jaglois, One of Five Memphis Officers Pleads Guilty in Deadly Beating, N.Y.
+TIMES, Nov.
+23, 2023, at A1.

-The controversy surrounding private citizens' use of force for law enforcement purposes received national attention in connection with the February 2020 death of Ahmaud Arbery, a 25-year-old Black

-A former police officer, Gregory McMichael, noticed Arbery running in the man, in Georgia. neighborhood and thought he looked like the person suspected of several recent break-ins in the area.
+The controversy surrounding private citizens' use of force for law enforcement purposes received national attention in connection with the February 2020 death of Ahmaud Arbery, a 25-year-old Black man, in Georgia.
+A former police officer, Gregory McMichael, noticed Arbery running in the neighborhood and thought he looked like the person suspected of several recent break-ins in the area.
 McMichael and his son Travis armed themselves and chased after Arbery in a truck.
 Following a confrontation, the unarmed Arbery was shot three times at close range by Travis, who reportedly directed a racial slur at Arbery as he lay dying.
 A third man, Roddie Bryan, who filmed a video of the incident, helped the McMichaels pursue and corner Arbery.
 Travis was convicted on all nine charges filed by state prosecutors, including intentional murder, felony murder, and false imprisonment.
 His father was convicted on all the charges except intentional murder, and Bryan was convicted on six of the nine counts, including felony murder and false imprisonment.
 The three men were sentenced to life in prison (without the possibility of parole for the McMichaels).
 They were also convicted on federal hate crime charges: in that case, the McMichaels were sentenced to life sentences to run concurrently with their state sentences (plus an additional consecutive sentence of ten years for Travis and seven years for Gregory), and Bryan received a concurrent 35-year sentence.
 The three men have appealed both the federal and state convictions.
+In the federal case, they are challenging the sufficiency of the evidence that they acted with a racial motive and the prosecution's introduction of their racist text messages and social media posts.
 See What We Know About the Shooting Death of Ahmaud Arbery, N.Y.
 TIMES, June 29, 2020; Richard Fausset et al., Three in Georgia Are Found Guilty in Arbery Murder, N.Y.
 TIMES, Nov.
 25, 2021, at A1; Richard Fausset, Georgia Judge Sentences Three Men to Life in Prison in Arbery Killing, N.Y.
 TIMES, Jan.
 8, 2022, at A12; Tariro Mzezewa et al., Federal Jury Finds that Arbery Killing Was Motivated by Racism, N.Y.
 TIMES, Feb.
-23, 2022, at A1.
+23, 2022, at A1; Kate Brumback & Russ Bynum, Killers Ask Court to Toss Hate Crime Convictions, L.A.
+TIMES, Mar.
+28, 2024, at A1.
 For a moving interview with Marcus Ransom, the jury foreperson and the only Black male juror in the federal trial, see Richard Fausset & Tariro Mzezewa, 'So Much Hatred', N.Y.
 TIMES, Mar.
 2, 2022, at A14.